-In case you missed it last week, Nadine Edwards and I are happy to announce that we have now fully revised and updated Birthing Your Placenta: the third stage of labour and it’s now available worldwide!
+In case you missed it last week, Nadine Edwards and I are happy to announce that we have now fully revised and updated our Birthing Your Placenta book, and it’s now available worldwide!

 This is the fourth edition of a popular book which has been written to help parents, professionals and others to understand the process and the evidence relating to the birth of the placenta.